For one particular ponderosa pine in Oregon, size does matter.

 Popular Types of Pine Trees in Oregon

-Now that we’ve outlined the characteristics of a pine tree, let’s take a look at a few of the different varieties found in Oregon.
+Now that we’ve outlined the characteristics of an Oregon pine tree, let’s take a look at a few of the different varieties of pine trees found in Oregon.
 We’ll start with the king of all pines thanks to Phalanx, the ponderosa.

 The needles of the ponderosa can grow up to 10 inches long and mostly occur in bundles of three.
 Finding bundles of two is rare, although not unheard of.
 The cones are oval-shaped and can reach three to five inches in length with stiff prickles that stick out for scales.

 As mentioned above, the bark on older trees is yellow-orange and flakes off in odd shapes.
 Ponderosas can reach heights of over 200 feet (obviously), but a more common growth range is between 60 and 130 feet.

-Where to find them: Ranging from the coastal range to the Rocky Mountains, ponderosas grow from sea level to an elevation of 9,000 feet.
+Where to find these pine trees in Oregon: Ranging from the coastal range to the Rocky Mountains, ponderosas grow from sea level to an elevation of 9,000 feet.

 Coming in bundles of five, the sugar pine needs are three-sided and grow to five inches.
 Each side of the needle has a white line running the length of the needle.
 The cones are the largest featured here, sometimes reaching 20 inches in length with thick, straight scales.

 The bark is reddish-brown, rutted, and breaks off in long pieces.
 The sugar is actually the largest of the pine trees (the Phalanx notwithstanding), with heights normally reaching anywhere from 130 to 190 feet.

-Where to find them: Southern Oregon ranges at elevations ranging from 2,300 to 9,200 feet.
+Where to find these pine trees in Oregon: Southern Oregon ranges at elevations ranging from 2,300 to 9,200 feet.